JustMarkDev/Warframe-Utility/README.md

 ## 📌 Project Overview

 This utility automates the process of converting in-game Syndicate standing into Platinum.
-Instead of manually listing individual mods and updating prices, the script acts as an automated manager that scales item quantities based on your real-time faction balance.
+Instead of manually listing individual mods and updating prices, the script acts as an automated manager that scales item quantities based on your inputted faction balance.

 [ Standing Balance ] ──> [ Calculate Inventory ] ──> [ Live Market Ledger ]
 (e.g., 100,000)          (100k / 25k = 4 units)         ( Cheaper by 1p )